dealing7020/simple-backup-script/README.md

 ## Additional information
 > [!WARNING]
-> This is a beginner project, dont use this on files or directories that are important to you!
+> This is a beginner project, don't use this on files or directories that are important to you!